Best folding bikes: Space-saving bikes for your urban riding needs

 Reasons to avoid

-The T-Line is the new range-topping model - and therefore the best folding bike - from British brand Brompton.
+The T-Line is the range-topping model from British brand Brompton.
 It also happens to be the lightest Brompton ever.
 The T-Line represents a massive overhaul and a host of new developments from Brompton.
-Weighing in at 7.45 kilograms in its lightest single-speed form with a titanium frame and over 150 specially developed lightweight components.
+It weighs in at 7.45 kilograms in its lightest single-speed form with a titanium frame and over 150 specially developed lightweight components, including a metal-clad carbon seatpost and carbon fork.

-Head to our Brompton T-Line review to see why we were so impressed with its new lower weight and brilliant ride qualities thanks to the new titanium frame and overhaul.
-The bike is available in two forms; the single speed slightly more stripped-back 'one' model or the 'urban' which gets a four-speed transmission, roller wheels and full-length mudguards.
+Head to our Brompton T-Line review to see why we were so impressed with its new lower weight and brilliant ride qualities, thanks to the new titanium frame and overhaul.
+The bike is available as a singlespeed if you want the lowest weight, but there are also four and 12-speed options, which add mudguards and a front luggage block.

 Specifications